Talking to Kids About Cancer

 - has a change in their usual behaviour (e.g. aggressive or regressive behaviour) that is ongoing

-- is showing less mature ways of coping, such as wetting the bed every night for a month
+- is showing less mature ways of coping, such as regularly wetting the bed

-- refuses to go to school – they may say they are too sick for school, but actually have separation anxiety and think they need to stay home to look after their parent
+- is refusing to go to school – they may say they are too sick for school, but actually have separation anxiety and think they need to stay home to look after their parent

 - has a persistent change in eating habits